sriramlab/PyRHE/README.md

 # PyRHE

 PyRHE is an efficient and portable Python package for RHE-mc (Randomized Haseman–Elston regression for Multi-variance Components).
-It uses `PyTorch` to convert large matrix into tensors to accelerate large matrix multiplication and incorporates multiprocessing to process Jackknife blocks in parallel.
+It converts large matrix into tensors to accelerate large matrix multiplication and incorporates multiprocessing to process Jackknife blocks in parallel.
 It is designed to run on both CPU and CUDA-enabled GPU, and is easy to install and integrate into other applications.

 # Installation